Back to home

 Sports·

-Víctor Vázquez retires to become FC Santa Coloma head coach
+Víctor Vázquez retires as player to become FC Santa Coloma head coach

 Synthesized from: